TKone7/lightread/doc_30_40_design_other.md

 ## jQuery Polling
 After an lightning invoice was generated, the connected Lightning node must inform lightread about its status.
 This polling starts right after the invoice is displayed to the user repeats as long as this page is shown.
 Using jQuery, a `POST` with the corresponding invoice reference (pay_req) is sent to the route `checkinvoice`.

-TODO: add a GIF showing how lightning fast Lightning is :-) {: .label .label-red }

 ```php